gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 The autoscaling algorithm is based on three main parameters: `IdleCount`, `IdleTime` and `limit`.

-We say that each machine that does not run a build is in _Idle_ state.
+We say that each machine that does not run a job is in _Idle_ state.
 When GitLab Runner is in autoscale mode, it monitors all machines and ensures that there is always an `IdleCount` of machines in _Idle_ state.